 Gman Tavern (3740 N. Clark St.), across the alley from Metro and Smart Bar, offers a laid-back place for a beer and a game of pool with friends before the show starts next door.
 Film buffs might recognize Gman as one of the pool halls from the 1986 Tom Cruise/Paul Newman film, “The Color of Money.”
 Phone (773) 549-2050.

-Jazz aficionados make the trek to Jazz Showcase (806 S. Plymouth Ct.), highly touted for its acoustics.
+Jazz aficionados make the trip to Jazz Showcase (806 S. Plymouth Ct.), highly touted for its acoustics.
 Top-name acts are typically on the roster, and the audience appreciates the open space, easygoing vibe and retro ambience.
 Get here early to snuggle on one of the comfy couches; phone (312) 360-0234.

 If you like your jazz served with a well-made martini, then M Lounge (1520 S. Wabash Ave.) is your kind of place.
 This sleek, stylish bar is more of a neighborhood hangout than a tourist attraction, but its dimly lit, welcoming atmosphere attracts visitors from far and wide as well, and on weekends it can get crowded.
 M Lounge features live jazz Tuesdays and Wednesdays, and the martinis really are excellent.
 Phone (312) 447-0201.